 Phase 3: Flooding Long Term Recovery

 The goal is to establish a plan to reduce flooding on a larger regional scale.
 It is important to understand that water management in our area is a complex system and has to be addressed holistically.
 What you do in one part of the system or watershed can have unintended consequences elsewhere.
 To consider larger projects such as dredging, diking, diverting, berming or storing water, a series of tools are used to evaluate projects to ensure the project would perform as intended.
 Those with the most promise are then selected for budgeting and implementation.
 This next step includes grant applications, land acquisition (if necessary), permitting, design, bid and construction.
-We expect to present options to the board in late 2018.
+Options will be presented to the Board at a to-be-determined date in 2020.